Help Build a Sustainable Energy Future

-The University of Wisconsin–Madison’s Master of Engineering: Sustainable Systems Engineering program focuses on preparing you to understand, analyze and drive change within your organization as it relates to complex systems and impacts on the environment, economics, and society.
+The University of Wisconsin–Madison’s Master of Engineering: Sustainable Systems Engineering program focuses on preparing you to understand the policy, science, engineering and economics of tomorrow’s clean energy systems and sources.

 How You’ll Benefit

-The Sustainable Systems Engineering program builds on the strengths of UW-Madison as a leader in engineering and environmental sciences.
+The Sustainable Systems Engineering program builds on the strengths of UW-Madison as a leader in engineering, energy and environmental sciences.

-Students in the Master of Engineering: Sustainable Systems Engineering program are attracted to this field of study for a variety of reasons.
-Some students are looking to advance within their existing organization and want to gain additional technical and leadership skills.
-Others are engineers looking to pursue their passions and break into the sustainability industry, whether it’s through consulting, sustainability engineering firms, or sustainability positions in larger companies.
+Students in the Master of Engineering: Sustainable Systems Engineering program are attracted to this field for a variety of reasons.
+Some are looking to advance within their existing organization and want to gain additional knowledge and skills.
+Others are looking to pursue their personal missions and break into renewable energy or energy efficiency industries such as energy service companies, energy efficiency consulting, renewable energy design, utilities, public service or start-up firms.

-When you complete the program, you will not only have an understanding of sustainable principles, but you will have the skills to lead sustainable projects in your organization and apply tools to perform resource optimization, energy analysis, life-cycle assessment and more.
+When you complete the program, you will not only have an understanding of tomorrow’s clean energy principles, but you will understand the structure of today’s conventional energy systems, positioning yourself as a navigator in the ongoing clean energy transition.

 Click here to read the text behind the image.
 UW-Madison has been consistently ranked in…